List of Kansas band members: From 1999

 Kansas briefly reunited with original lead guitarist and songwriter Kerry Livgren in 1999 to record the album Somewhere to Elsewhere.

 In 1999, Kansas reunited with original lead guitarist Kerry Livgren, who had written and produced demos for several new songs described by drummer Phil Ehart as sounding "like classic Kansas".
 Recording started in early 2000 for a new album, Somewhere to Elsewhere, at the guitarist's own Grandyzine Studios in Topeka, where the group had originally formed.
 The album was released in July and also featured original bassist Dave Hope on two tracks, marking the first time the band's original lineup had featured together on a recording since 1980.
 Livgren remained only for the recording, with the previous lineup of the group returning to tour later in the year.

 After several more years touring, Kansas parted ways with violinist and vocalist Robby Steinhardt for a second time in March 2006, which Steve Walsh described as "one of the most difficult things we've ever had to do".
 He was replaced the following month by his previous replacement David Ragsdale.
 Speaking about the lineup change, Ehart explained that "Robby just got to the end of the road.
 He was very honest when he talked to me.
 He said that he had just lost the desire to do this anymore."

 On June 30, 2014, it was announced that Walsh would be leaving Kansas, with his final performance scheduled for August 16.
 After Walsh initially only stated that "it's time for me to go", it was later revealed that the singer was experiencing vocal problems and had lost interest in the band, with guitarist Rich Williams explaining later that "Steve was really struggling ... [he] had been struggling for years with his voice, but besides that, he just wasn't enjoying it any more."
 In July, Walsh's impending replacement on lead vocals was announced to be Ronnie Platt, while David Manion – a bandmate of Billy Greer's in Seventh Key – was added as the group's new main keyboardist.

 Kansas released The Prelude Implicit, its first studio album in 16 years, in September 2016.
 The album marked the debut of new guitarist Zak Rizvi, who had originally been brought in as a co-producer but was later made a full member of the group.
 After another live album recorded on a tour to mark the 40th anniversary of Leftoverture, Manion left Kansas "to pursue other musical endeavors" in December 2018, with Tom Brislin taking his place.
 The band released their sixteenth album, The Absence of Presence, in July 2020.

 In April 2021, Kansas announced Zak Rizvi has resigned from the band and that he "looks forward to pursuing new projects".
 In May 2023, Dave Ragsdale was replaced by Stratospheerius frontman Joe Deninzon.
 Rizvi rejoined in April 2024.
-In September 2014, Dan McGowan replaced Billy Greer.
+In September 2024, Dan McGowan replaced Billy Greer.
+In August 2025, the band announced Scott Bernard as new guitarist while Williams scales back touring, Bernard had previously been a touring substitute.